 Aboriginal History in “Brief”

 The Sydney area has been home to Aboriginal people for over 30,000 years.
-For thousands of years prior to the arrival of Europeans, the vast area of land stretching between what is now known as Newcastle through to the southern most part of present day Sydney was home to the Guringai people.
+For thousands of years prior to the arrival of Europeans, the Lane Cove area was home to the Cameraygal people.
 Living primarily along the foreshores of the harbour, they fished and hunted in the waters and hinterlands of the area, and harvested food from the surrounding bush.
-Moving throughout their country in accordance with the seasons, the Guringai spent only 4-5 hours per day working to ensure their survival.
+Moving throughout their country in accordance with the seasons, Aboriginal people spent only 4-5 hours per day working to ensure their survival.
 With such a large amount of leisure time available, they developed a rich and complex ritual life -- language, customs, spirituality, and law -- the heart of which was connection to Land.

 The Sydney Basin is one of the richest provinces in Australia in terms of Aboriginal archaeological sites, comparable even to Kakadu National Park.
 In the Sydney metropolitan area there are approximately 4,500 Aboriginal Sites registered by NPWS, which is only a small portion of what once existed here.
 More than half of these sites contain rock art, and in Sydney’s sandstone belt at least 1,500 rockshelters have been discovered to contain cultural deposit.